 - 1.1 The Australian and New Zealand Association of Psychotherapists (ANZAP), seeks to cultivate and maintain the highest ethical standards.
 This Code of Ethics serves as a statement of those standards and as the means of communicating them to our membership and the community.
-This Code of Ethics of reflects the values and principles that are integral to psychotherapists, psychotherapy organisations and the practice of psychotherapy.
-This code outlines guidelines that establish minimum standards of ethical practice and conduct for, psychotherapists, supervisors and trainers within ANZAP, and for ANZAP as an organisation. - 1.2 As an organisation, ANZAP aims to institute a professional structure that both protects and supports clients using the clinical services of its members and also the members themselves; actively protecting the integrity of relations with members, and promoting professional development and best practice. - 1.3 Through its constitution and policies, ANZAP seeks to ensure the highest standard of governance, ethical guidelines for members and protections and standards of service for the clients of its members. - 1.4 ANZAP strongly upholds this Code of Ethics and expects all members to adhere to it consistently from the commencement of their training and throughout their membership in ANZAP.
-The code applies to every member regardless of the type of membership or their role. - 1.5 Commitment to the Code of Ethics includes agreement by members to comply with the procedures for investigation into ethical complaints, including cooperation with investigations of complaints against themselves or other psychotherapists.
-Members who breach the code of Ethics may be subject to complaints procedures and disciplinary action, including expulsion from ANZAP. - 1.6 This code of ethics will continually be informed by new information and experience and will be formally reviewed and revised regularly as necessary for the ongoing development and growth of the organisation. - 1.7 In addition to this code, the Ethics Committee of ANZAP may from time to time issue additional guidelines to expand on or explain this code in relation to particular situations or issues.
-Such guidelines shall be taken as adding to this code and have the same standing as the code itself.
+This Code reflects the values and principles essential for psychotherapists and the practice of psychotherapy that need to be clearly articulated within psychotherapy organisations.
+This Code provides guidelines that establish minimum standards of ethical practice and conduct for psychotherapists, supervisors and trainees.
+These are minimum expectations for membership of the ANZAP organization. - 1.2 As an organisation, ANZAP aims to institute a professional training and ongoing education that prioritizes the safety of clients using the clinical services of its members, while also protecting and supporting members. - 1.3 ANZAP strongly upholds this Code of Ethics and expects all members to adhere to it consistently from the commencement of their training and throughout their membership in ANZAP.
+The code applies to every member regardless of the type of membership or their role. - 1.4 This code of ethics will continually be informed by new information and experience and will be formally reviewed and revised regularly as necessary for the ongoing development and growth of the organization. - 1.5 In addition to this code, the Ethics Committee of ANZAP may from time to time issue additional guidelines to expand on or explain this code in relation to particular situations or issues.
+Such guidelines shall be taken as adding to this code and have the same standing as the code itself. - 1.6 The Ethics Committee no longer receives nor adjudicates complaints from patients/clients, nor from members.
+The Ethics Committee continues to exist, however, as a presence within ANZAP and therefore as a resource for faculty and the broader ANZAP community.
+The ANZAP Ethics Committee's purpose will be to provide clear ethical practice standards and guidelines for its members. - 1.7 Members who breach the code of Ethics may be subject to external complaints procedures and disciplinary action.
+This may result in suspension and / or expulsion from ANZAP.